cn28h/docker-vagrantfile/README.md

 # Docker Vagrantfile

-This is a very basic Vagrantfile that gets you the latest version of Docker (1.7.0-dev at the time of this writing) on an Ubuntu box.
+This is a very basic Vagrantfile that gets you the latest version of Docker (1.11.0 at the time of this writing) and docker-compose on an Ubuntu box.
 It also installs emacs and a Dockerfile mode.
 Once it's up, you should be ready to launch containers.

 Since you'll be installing all your application dependencies through Docker anyhow, this ought to be enough for basic usage.